Brush, Colorado: Culture

 Agriculture and ranching make up a large part of the local economy.
-The Brush Rodeo, known as the largest amateur rodeo in the world, is held each July.
+The Brush Rodeo is held each July.
 The Morgan County Fair showcases the community's 4-H projects and livestock.

 The Brush Industrial Park contains a 272-bed prison in a correctional complex that has been vacant since 2010.
 In 2017, plans were to use an outbuilding as a treatment center for autistic spectrum disorders.

 The East Morgan County Library is located in Brush.

 The city museum is housed in a former schoolhouse.

 The Brush High School mascot is the Beetdigger, signifying the importance of the annual sugar beet crop.
 The football team, winner of multiple state championships, plays its games at Beetdigger Stadium.